Here’s What You Need in Your Whistleblower Policy (and Why)

 Without a clear purpose, employees might look at this policy as just more rules.
 Let them know that it’s in place for their safety, and that it’s in their best interest to follow the reporting procedures you outline.

-Next, outline the scope of your whistleblower policy, or who it applies to.
-Policies and procedures often differ in what types of employees and business partners they apply to and when in the business relationship they apply, so make this part clear.
-For example:
+Next, define the scope of your whistleblower policy, or who it applies to.
+Policies and procedures often differ in who they apply to and when in the business relationship they apply, so make this part clear.
+For instance, some policies might only apply to full-time employees, while others cover everyone from contractors and business partners to tenured employees.

 This whistleblower policy should be applied by and to the actions of every employee, intern, contractor, consultant and other stakeholder.
 This document is reviewed annually by a committee of employees, but is subject to change more often if an incident occurs or procedures have been updated.